 Not having to peel the nectarines for this cobbler not only gets the cobbler in the oven quicker but the nectarine skins are chock full of fiber and vitamin C.

-This is absolutely my go-to cobbler recipe.
-What I love most about it is you don't have to cook the filling before baking and you don't have to cut in the butter into the crust mixture.
+This is absolutely my go-to cobbler recipe for any fruit.
+What I love most about it is you don't have to cook the filling before baking and you don't have to cut in the butter into the topping batter.
 You just pour the batter over the fruit and butter and the buttery crust rises to the top as it bakes!

 How do I make nectarine cobbler?

 Melt butter in the oven.
 Measure flour and sugar, then, milk, and vanilla.
-Slice the peaches (I use peaches, too) or nectarines and toss with flour and sugar mixture.
+Slice the nectarines or peaches (I use peaches, too) and toss with flour and sugar mixture.

 Pour the thin batter over the melted butter and fruit in the baking pan or casserole dish.
 DO NOT STIR.
 Arrange peaches or nectarines over the batter.
 DO NOT STIR.

 Bake the cobbler on the middle rack of the oven at 350 degrees for 40 minutes or until the crust is lightly browned and the fruit mixture is bubbly. the texture of this cobbler is cake-like.
 For a peach cobbler with an oatmeal cookie crumble topping try Blueberry Peach Cobbler.
-(You can always omit the blueberries and use 4 cups of peaches.)
+(You can always omit the blueberries and use 4 cups of peaches or nectarines.)

 Enjoy this quick and easy fruit cobbler with nectarines, peaches, plums, bing/Ranier cherries, or apricots.
-IN the Winter, you can use drained canned peaches.
+In the Winter, you can use drained canned peaches or frozen, thawed peaches.